 Many delivery skippers operate on a freelance basis but there are also delivery companies that co-ordinate deliveries and use a pool of regular skippers and crew.
 The arrangements concerning payment for deliveries to either skipper or crew will vary greatly from one company or delivery to the next, so it is always best to ensure you are clear on what has been agreed prior to committing to anything.

-The delivery of a private yacht by a paid or unpaid delivery skipper and crew is not of itself commercial use of the yacht.
-However, if there are paying passengers on board then the voyage is indeed classified as commercial in which case the vessel, skipper and crew will need to comply with any relevant commercial codes of practice and manning requirements relevant to the flag state under which the vessel is registered.
+The delivery of a private yacht by a paid or unpaid delivery skipper and crew is not classified as commercial use of the yacht.
+However, if there are paying passengers on board then the voyage is indeed classified as commercial, in which case the vessel, skipper and crew will need to comply with any relevant commercial codes of practice and manning requirements relevant to the flag state under which the vessel is registered.

 Delivery skippers and companies will often require crew.
 This is a great way to get some extra miles and experience under your belt.
 These are occasionally paid positions but more often than not crew can only expect to be reimbursed for their travel costs rather than receiving payment for the delivery.
 Do be aware that whilst experience gained on a passage is invaluable – it is no substitute for some quality training.

 The RYA provides a range of courses across many subjects that will assist in preparing you well for a role as a delivery crew member.
 Having undertaken some training a few delivery passages as crew will see you grow in confidence in your boating abilities.